If you live in a community with many neighborhood cats, you may have observed a few of them in your garden.

 9. Ultrasonic Devices

-Ultrasonic devices emit a high-frequency sound that helps keep unwanted cats away.
+Ultrasonic devices emit high-frequency sound to deter unwanted cats.
 These devices are often used with motion sensors [2].

-This sound is undetectable to most humans but very irritating to cats.
+This sound is undetectable to most humans but may be uncomfortable or disruptive to cats.

 10. Cat-Proof Fencing

 Install a cat-proof fence to help keep cats out of your yard.
-However, ensure the fence’s sloping top faces out instead of in.
+However, ensure the fence’s sloping top faces outward rather than inward.

-Vinyl is a good material, as cats will find it difficult to get a good grip on it if they try to climb over it.
+Vinyl is a good material, as cats will find it difficult to get a good grip on it if they try to climb on it.

 You can also make garden stakes out of chopsticks.
-Put them close together, and the cat will have difficulty getting through the tight space between them.
+Place them close together, and the cat will have difficulty navigating the tight space between them.

 12. Wind Chimes and Motion-Sensitive Bells

-A simple rock or pebble in a jar that rattles when the cat approaches would work, as might wind chimes and motion-sensitive bells.
+A simple setup, like a jar of pebbles that rattles when disturbed, may also work, as might wind chimes or motion-sensitive bells.

-The clattering sound of these devices will likely frighten the animals, keeping them away.
+The clattering sound of these devices may startle cats and encourage them to stay away.

 14. Coffee Grounds